About Shining Sea Bikeway

 The bike path connects to numerous conservation lands in North and West Falmouth, to Goodwill Park and Long Pond/Falmouth Town Forest across Palmer Avenue, Beebe Woods and the bus station at Depot Avenue, and the Steamship Authority in Woods Hole.
 It is a short distance from Main Street, Falmouth and provides good access to the village of Woods Hole, where parking and traffic congestion, especially in the summer months, make biking and walking the preferred modes of transportation.

-Parking is available at Locust Street across from Mill Road, and at Trunk River, an unmarked dirt driveway off Oyster Pond Road just beyond Surf Drive.
-Both of these lots fill up quickly in the summer, especially on weekends.
-Ample parking is also available in the town lot at the end of Depot Avenue, across from the bus station.
+Parking is available at several points along the bike path: at the northern terminus just off County Road in North Falmouth; at a large unpaved lot on Old Dock Road in West Falmouth; at Depot Road, across from the Falmouth Bust Station; at Locust Street across from Mill Road, and at Trunk River, an unmarked dirt driveway off Oyster Pond Road just beyond Surf Drive.
+Most of these lots fill up quickly in the summer, especially on weekends, but there always seems to be ample room at the Depot Road lot.
 There is limited meter parking in Woods Hole off Railroad Avenue.

 A portable toilet is available at the Locust Street parking lot in the summer season, as is a water fountain.
 Benches, picnic tables and bike racks are also distributed along the bikeway.